 Here is your job:

-• the form should be relaxed, dynamic, springy and lively.
+- The tai chi form should be relaxed, dynamic, springy and lively.

-• every move and every motionless instant is in accordance with taiji principle
+- Every move and every motionless instant is in accordance with taiji principle

-• every part of the body should be very sensitive and quick to react
+- Every part of the body should be very sensitive and quick to react

-• there should also be constant interchange between expressing and conserving of force
+- There should also be constant interchange between expressing and conserving of force

-• the stance should be firm as though supported from all sides
+- The stance should be firm as though supported from all sides

 Summary: